sequeiradiogo/movement-classifier/README.md

-# Building Extraction from Satellite Images
+# Movement Classifier Using ML Algorithms

 This repository implements a complete pipeline for classifying inertial sensor data using a Support Vector Machine (SVM) model.
 The project extracts time-domain features from raw motion data, filters them for relevance, and performs classification using Leave-One-Out Cross-Validation (LOOCV) for robust evaluation.